Pain questionnaires

 - MIDAS: Classification of migraine-related disability

-- Admission checklist for the referring doctor
+- Admission checklist for the referring physician

 The most important steps are: